jahwin/wecodefy/README.md

 js/angular
 ```
 So then you can start code your app. if you want to generate some components or services you can use Dev management tool.
-before use this url make sure your app is in developement mode [.env]
+before use this url make sure your app is in development mode [.env]
 ```
 http://{app_url}/dev-ui
 ```